chiaramistro/MyDigitalLibrary/README.md

 ## Home
 The "Home" page is composed by two tabs where the user can view and manage their favorite books and authors.
 There are two dedicated tabs:
 - **Books Tab**: user can see their favourite books.
-Each entry displays the title of the book.
+Each entry displays the title and the author of the book.
 - **Author Tab**: user can see their favourite books.
 Each entry displays the name and a photo of the author.

 From this page users can add (using the plus "+" button on the top right corner) or remove their entries (from their details view) from their favorites list.